JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-libraries.md

 ## On a locally stored library

+To add a dependency on a locally stored Pod library:

 1. Specify the name of a Pod library in the `pod()` function.

    In the configuration block, specify the path to the local Pod library: use the `path()` function in the `source` parameter value.

    > You can add local dependencies on subspecs as well.
-   > The `cocoapods` block can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
+   > The `cocoapods {}` block can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
    > the same time.
    >
    {style="note"}